philippta/flyscrape/README.md

     // Specify the blocked URLs as regex.                  (default = none)
     blockedURLs: ["/admin"],

-    // Specify the rate in requests per second.            (default = no rate limit)
+    // Specify the rate in requests per minute.            (default = no rate limit)
-    rate: 100,
+    rate: 60,

+    // Specify the number of concurrent requests.          (default = no limit)
+    concurrency: 1,

     // Specify a single HTTP(S) proxy URL.                 (default = no proxy)
     proxy: "http://someproxy.com:8043",